3mdeb/conferences/2024/FOSDEM/tb-aem-status.md

 ???

-AEM attack is ...
+Evil Maid attack is ...

-In the current QubesOS implementation it reuiqres TPM and DRTM technology
+In the current QubesOS implementation it requires TPM and DRTM technology

+---

+class: center, middle, intro

+# Current state

 ---